mnguyen14/MEMory/README.md

 ![MEMory homepage](https://i.gyazo.com/0cb64e8a6cb0bc56d33567b676e1d1b3.png)

-When you click on one of the entries in the entry history, the entry will appear and you will be able to read it.
+For now it isn't working, but in future development we when you click on one of the entries in the entry history, the entry will appear and you will be able to read it.
 You will also have the option to delete it.

 Upon clicking "+ New Entry" you will be sent to a page where you can create a new entry: